percona/everest-doc/docs/install/helm_charts.md

 ## Configure parameters

-You can customize various parameters in the Percona Everest Helm charts to tailor your deployment to meet your specific needs.
-Refer to the [documentation](https://helm.sh/docs/chart_best_practices/values/){:target="_blank"} for the Helm charts to learn how to configure these parameters.
+You can customize various parameters in the Percona Everest Helm charts for your deployment to meet your specific needs.
+Refer to the [documentation](https://helm.sh/docs/chart_best_practices/values/){:target="_blank"} to explore the Helm charts and discover how to configure these parameters.

-Here are some parameters of the Percona Everest Helm chart:
+Here are a few parameters that you can use for Percona Everest Helm charts:

 |**Namespace**|**Key**|**Type**|**Default**|**Description**|
 |---------|------|---------|------------------|